aurora-is-near/caching-proxies-cache/README.md

-# Project Name: Caching Proxies Cache Service
+# Caching Proxies Cache

 ## Overview
-The Caching Proxies Cache Service is a Go-based solution aimed to give access to cached chunks submitted by Caching Proxies Terminal.
+The Caching Proxies Cache is a Go-based solution aimed to give access to cached chunks submitted by [Caching Proxies Terminal](https://github.com/aurora-is-near/caching-proxies-terminal).
 This service is a key component of the RPC Speedup project and is designed to handle HTTP requests from RPC nodes efficiently.
 It does not require authentication, simplifying the interaction with RPC nodes.

 ## Installation